exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 There's a few utility functions that for the sake of brevity I have not included in the review.
 I had the most trouble comprehending the stack persistence logic because I only have a cursory level of experience with pointer arithmetic, but once I started to get it I gained an even more acute appreciation of the code.

 My favorite part of this library was the stack frame manipulation around `coroutine_yield` and `mainfunc` - it's a completely bonkers stroke of genius that sent chills down my spine the moment it all clicked for me.
 The fact that we just fall out of the stack frame and into the other coroutine...totally baller.
 I've seen this same kind of "fallthrough" trick before (in a manner), specifically in the reactivity library Evan You implemented for the Vue frontend framework.
 Evan does this thing where you call a function, trigger a proxy trap inside of that function, then push the function itself onto a stack so you can start invoking it any time the proxy traps are triggered subsequently.
 Yes, it's nuts.
 In fact, the `@vue/reactivity` library is so cool, I'll have to do a separate source code review for it on this blog (stay tuned for that).
-I hope you enjoyed `coroutine`; drop me an email and let me know what you thought!
+Anyway, I hope you enjoyed `coroutine`; drop me a note and let me know what you thought!